 Contamination in well water tests (increased levels of nitrates and coliform bacteria)

 Why is my septic system failing?

+In many scenerios the system may not be failing, rather a performance malfunction is occuring.
 A properly maintained septic system will last for years.
-However, there are a number of reasons why a septic system may fail.
+However, there are a number of reasons why a septic system may malfunction or ‘fail’.

-- Overloading the System – Your septic system is designed to operate around the daily needs of your household.
-A sudden, dramatic increase in water usage can overload the system.
+Overloading the System – Your septic system is designed to operate around the daily needs of your household.
+An increase in water use or strenght can overload the system.